 I wrote a while back that reader reviews (particularly for cookbooks) are more important than one might think.
 After all, would you be more inclined to buy a book that has zero reviews, or one with several reviews from people who have actually read the book and tried a few recipes?

 I personally rely on reviews to help me decide whether a book is worth clicking the “Add to Cart” button, and I especially like honest reviews from paying customers that aren’t merely a regurgitation of the press release or book synopsis.
-If you enjoy an author’s work and want to share it with the world, please try to leave a review on sites like Amazon, Barnes & Noble, or Goodreads.

-The first 10 to 20 reviews submitted during the week of the book’s release really do matter, and they go a long way toward future book sales and publicity.
+As trivial as this may sound, the first 10 to 20 reviews submitted during the week of the book’s release really do matter, and they go a long way toward future book sales and publicity.

 8. Connect the author or the book with your personal circle of contacts.